 - Have previous experience in the health care field or an expressed interest in pursuing a career in health care.

 - Have the ability to meet academic, co-curricular, and field experience requirements.

 The application deadline for master's degree students entering in the Fall of 2019 is September 3, 2019.
 Please indicate your interest in either the Certificate in Health Administration and Policy (U.S. Health Care System) or the Certificate in Health Administration and Policy with a Concentration in Global Health.

 Pritzker students apply for the global health program in their first year of medical school.
 The due date for applications is in February 18, 2019 by 12 p.m.
-Currently, only the global health track is open to Pritzker students, unless they are in one of the joint degree programs (MD/MBA or MD/MPP), in which case the U.S.-focused track is an option, and the due date is September 4, 2018.
+Currently, only the global health track is open to Pritzker students, unless they are in one of the joint degree programs (MD/MBA or MD/MPP), in which case the U.S.-focused track is an option, and the due date is September 3, 2019.

 Applications received by the deadline will be notified mid to late September.
 The program is usually full after this first round of applications.
 Applications received after the deadline will be considered, as space permits.

 - A personal statement (2-3 pages in length) describing: a) past experience in the health care field, b) areas of interest in health care, including future goals, and c) how GPHAP will help the applicant to achieve his or her goals.